Home » Testing and Assessment » The Guidelines EFL Teachers Need To Write Effective Test Questions

 What is This eBook About?

 It is a practical guide to constructing effective test questions.
-It provides teachers with step-by-step instructions they need to go deeper, further and faster toward making a success in preparing effective classroom exams with ease and comfort.
+It provides teachers with step-by-step instructions they need to go deeper, further, and faster toward success in preparing effective classroom exams with ease and comfort.

 Why Did I Create it?